shekhargulati/good-docker-resources/README.md

 # Good Docker Resources

 This is a list of good Docker resources I found on web.
 Most of these are discovered via Docker weekly newsletters.
+You should also check out [Hackr.io's curated Docker resources](https://hackr.io/tutorials/learn-docker)

 1. ​:memo: [ENTRYPOINT vs CMD: Back to Basics](http://www.johnzaccone.io/entrypoint-vs-cmd-back-to-basics/): A good blog that explains difference between two common Dockerfile commands.
 An in-depth to the point post.